About CAVERN Check-Ins

 How NOT to Check In

 Hannah 13: “Achey-breaker-break.
 This is Hannah 13 aka Josh the Radio Dude, aka Whiskey Tangle Foxtail Doohickey 7-4 Niner.
-I’m hearing someone pretty weak out there… might be Brenda?
+I’m hearing someone out there, but it’s pretty weak… might be Brenda, or Bob, or maybe Billy?
 I dunno… hey, I really like the new website, you guys!
 Anyway, go ahead and check in my dog Jasper, my pet iguana Tickles, my cockateel Snorton Buffalo Wings III… oh, and me, Josh the Radio Dude… (Awe-sooome!)
 ‘Kay… I’m gonna go have some lunch now.
-This has been amazing as usual.
+Well, this has been amazing fun for me, as usual.
 Back to you, Mr Networky Dude.”

 In the “not” example above, try replacing the word “relay” with the phrase “urgent wildfire alert!”.
 Can you understand why worried people under the imminent threat of a wildfire would not be that interested in your pets’ names or your lunch plans?
 Would your otherwise “awesome” sense of humor be appropriate in such a situation?
 Maybe you see why rehearsing network protocol is important…?
 Remember: we’re practicing for life-and-death situations that are guaranteed to happen someday.
 We all need to be ready to communicate what we know (or need to know) in the most professional way possible, especially when talking to emergency responders.
 Be like “Brett/Hannah 1” below.
 Short & Sweet!